1. Should You Put References on a CV: Examples & Tips

 • Are eloquent and authoritative

-As a common practice, you should list at least two professional references on your CV.
-For the first reference, include your most recent employer; for the second, you could use someone who can recognise you in a professional setting.
+As a common practice, you should list at least two professional references on your CV:

 A strong CV summary will convince the recruiter you’re the perfect candidate.
 Save time and choose a ready-made personal statement written by career experts and adjust it to your needs in the LiveCareer CV builder.